sascha1337/aquahouse-contracts/packages/steak/README.md

-# Steak: Common Types
+# AquaX: Common Types

-This crate contains definitions of common types used in Steak.
+This crate contains definitions of common types used in AquaX.

 ## License